-FUNCTION - a mathematical OPERATION or a composition of OPERATIONS which establishes a relationship between values of the ARGUMENTS (INDEPENDENT VARIABLES, INPUTS) in its DOMAIN and VALUE OF THE FUNCTION (DEPENDENT variable, output). a function is completely defined only when its domain is defined, e.g. f(x) = 2x + 3, x - real' describes a FUNCTION whose SYMBOL is f'(x) or f'(x) (no multiplication is implied) and whose ARGUMENT is called f'(x).
+To give an example, f(x) = 2x + 3, x - real' describes a FUNCTION whose SYMBOL is f or $f(\cdot)$ (no multiplication is implied) and whose ARGUMENT is called x.
 Its DOMAIN is 'all reals'.
-Given any value of f'(x), you can find the corresponding value of this FUNCTION by first multiplying the given value of f'(x) by 2 and then by adding 3 to the result.
+Given any value of x, you can find the corresponding value of this FUNCTION by first multiplying the given value of x by 2 and then by adding 3 to the result.

 FUNCTION SYMBOL - usually a Latin letter, usually from the first part of the alphabet.
 If there is only one FUNCTION, the preferred choice for its symbol is f.
-The second choice is f, and the third, f, if there are more variables, then one chooses, in order of preference, f, f, f, and f, f, if more FUNCTIONS are involved, we often make use of subscripts and superscripts, upper case and Greek letters.
+The second choice is g, and the third, h.
+If there are more variables, then one chooses, in order of preference, u, v and w.
+If more FUNCTIONS are involved, we often make use of subscripts and superscripts, upper case and Greek letters.